 About the Programme

-Details about the Precision Medicine Doctoral Training Programme is a fully-funded PhD with integrated study funded by the Medical Research Council, University of Edinburgh and University of Glasgow.
+The Precision Medicine Doctoral Training Programme is a fully-funded PhD with integrated study funded by the Medical Research Council, University of Edinburgh and University of Glasgow.

 Hosted by the University of Edinburgh in collaboration with the University of Glasgow and the Karolinska Institute, this prestigious programme provides PhD research training alongside taught courses over four years of study and welcomed its first cohort of students in September 2016.

-This Doctoral Training Programme focuses on training PhD students in key MRC skills priorities in quantitative skills (mathematics, statistics, computation, and digital excellence) identfied as key by the MRC (Medical Research Council) skills priorities, and in their application to a variety of data sources (from ‘omics’ to health records), meaning that students acquire interdisciplinary training in the skills required to deliver the vision of precision medicine.
+This Doctoral Training Programme focuses on training PhD students both in quantitative skills (mathematics, statistics, computation, and digital excellence) identfied as key by the MRC (Medical Research Council) skills priorities, and in their application to a variety of data sources (from ‘omics’ to health records), meaning that students acquire interdisciplinary training in the skills required to deliver the vision of precision medicine.

 This programme supports research training at the interfaces between biological, clinical, societal and computational systems.
 Mandatory taught elements include statistics, research ethics, innovation and entrepreneurship, health economics, data management and bioinformatics.
 The traditional structure of a PhD is solely a research project, however this programme incorporates bespoke 'integrated study' to enhance skills training.
 This means that students are required to gain credits by undertaking taught courses at the University of Edinburgh and/or the University of Glasgow.
 Courses and training can also be undertaken at two external partners, the Karolinska Institutet in Stockholm and the Alan Turing Institute in London.
 More detailed information regarding the programme structure can be found on our dedicated web page here: